Third-party shopping carts — the Cart Upload command

 - Meet the pre-requisites — Provide individual item details instead of aggregate order amounts to take advantage of the Instant Update API.

-- Streamline the checkout experience — Eliminate the shipping options page in your PayPal Checkout experience.
+- Streamline the checkout experience — Eliminate the shipping options page in your standard checkout experience.

 - Use the default callback timeout — Use the recommended 3-second callback response timeout.